-Design and Pattern with colored Clay
+Design and Pattern with colored clay ...

-Because your colored clay carries a greater expense, it's wise to make use the natural body by inlaying your design onto it's surface with thin layers.
-You want to incorporate it as fully as
+Because your colored clay carries a greater expense, it's wise to make use of the natural clay body by inlaying your design onto it's surface with thin layers.
+Your colored clays should be thoroughly incorporated to stand out and make the best contrast against the base clay.

 Crystal Springs fired to ^6 with our selection of colored clays.
-The vertical tube is original Gunmetal gray, which was too intense a color.
+The vertical tube is original Gunmetal Grey, which was too intense of a color.
 I chose to marble it and dilute the color.

-Porcelains is vitreous, can be unglazed ( wet sand for silky surface).
-Best if glazed on inside.
+Porcelain is vitreous and can be left unglazed (wet sand for silky surface).
 Our PG629 Super Clear fits it well!